ataraxao/drex/README.md

-# Cooperative Wealth Governance Agreement (Vehicle LLC + Event-Only Administrator)
+# Cooperative Wealth Governance Agreement

 ## License / Public Domain
 This repository is intended to be released into the public domain under **The Unlicense**.
 Include a `LICENSE` file containing the Unlicense text.